 NOTE 1: For MCG, the MAC/RLC behaviour depends on the solution selected by the network.
 It can be handover, which triggers MAC reset and RLC re-establishment.
 Alternatively, the logical channel identity can be changed, either via RLC bearer release and add (including RLC re-establishment), or via reconfiguration of the RLC bearer with RLC-re-establishment.

 NOTE 2: For SCG, MAC/RLC behaviour depends on the solution selected by the network.
 It can be reconfiguration with sync, with MAC reset and RLC re-establishment.
 Alternatively, the logical channel identity can be changed via RLC bearer release and add.

+Bearer type change from row to col